Can I Be Compensated For Pre-Existing Conditions After a Car Accident?

 Keep in mind that insurance companies will go to great lengths to minimize the amount of money you receive.
 One popular tactic involves identifying a crash victim’s pre-existing medical condition and using that as grounds to deny or devalue a claim for benefits.

 However, you shouldn’t be penalized because you have a pre-existing condition.
 In fact, if your accident has made your condition worse, you should be compensated for that, too.
 However, getting the money you deserve can be a challenge.

 The experienced Houston auto accident lawyers at Attorney Brian White & Associates can help you fight insurance companies and demand the money you deserve.
-Contact our law firm a call today to arrange a free consultation and learn more.
+Contact our law firm today today (713) 224-4878 to arrange a free consultation and learn more.

 What is a Pre-Existing Condition?

 A pre-existing condition is any health issue that pre-dates your car accident.
 Some pre-existing conditions, like diabetes, cancer, or other illnesses, might not be worsened because of a crash.
 Others, however, could become a bigger issue or more serious problem if you are involved in a collision.
 Pre-existing conditions that might be exacerbated because of a car accident include:

 - Back injuries, including herniated discs, degenerative disc disease, and muscle strains